Coming soon: helmets made from carrots

 Then, with grant money from the European Union to test the material, CelluComp hired researchers at EMPA.
 That is the Swiss Federal Laboratories for Materials Science and Technology.
-It was asked to identify the best ways to put nanofibers sourced from plants - they're looking at sugar beets next - to work.
+It was asked to identify the best ways to put nanofibers sourced from plants to work.
+They're looking at sugar beets next.
 They found that the smartest, most ecologically responsible use for the nanofibers, including Curran, was for protective sporting goods.
-And in particular, motorcycle helmets, which have to be both strong and light.
+And in particular, motorcycle helmets.
+Those have to be both strong and light.

 That's right: Motorcycle helmets of the future might be made from carrots, not carbon.

 "Nanocellulose has material properties that would allow it to replace either glass or carbon in today's plastic fiber," says Roland Hischier.
 He is a researcher at EMPA who specializes in analyzing the life cycle of products.
 "Carbon fiber is a non-renewable resource.
 We have, sooner or later, to see how we get these materials."

 The most interesting thing about Curran, Hischier says, is how it uses food waste.
 The waste is becoming a bigger problem in Europe, as commuting and fast food are more prominent.
 He and the rest of the team at EMPA assessed the environmental footprint and commercial viability of Curran.
 The study was part of an FP7 program.
 It funds sustainability-related projects across the EU.

 "The European community, in the last 5 to 6 years, has started to put some accent on the issues of sustainability," Hischier says.